Asante Empire: Reign of Osei Bonsu and War with the Fante

-In 1806, the Asante pursued two rebel leaders through Fante territory to the coast.
+In 1806, Asante forces pursued two rebel leaders through Fante territory to the coast.
 The British refusal to surrender the rebels led to an Asante attack.
-This was devastating enough that the British handed over a rebel; the other escaped.
-In 1807 disputes with the Fante led to the Ashanti–Fante War, in which the Asante were victorious under Asantehene Osei Bonsu ("Bonsu, the whale").
-In the 1811 Ga–Fante War, a coalition of Asante and Ga fought against an alliance of Fante, Akwapim and Akim states.
-The Asante war machine was successful in defeating the alliance in open combat pushing their enemies towards the Akwapim hills.
-Asante however abandoned their campaign of pursuit after capturing a British fort and establishing their presence and authority on the coast.
-By 1816, the Asante had absorbed the Fante Confederacy.
+In 1807, disputes led to the Ashanti–Fante War.
+In 1811, during the Ga–Fante War, Asante defeated an alliance of Fante, Akwapim and Akim states.
+By 1816, Asante had absorbed the Fante Confederacy.
+After the revolt of Adinkira in 1818, Asante tightened control over Gyaman.
+Troops were stationed at Amanaha on the Assin river, and roads were built between Kumasi and Bontuku, and from Kintampo through Buipe to Jenne and Segu.

 Ashanti–Akim–Akwapim War

 In 1814 the Asante launched an invasion of the Gold Coast, largely to gain access to European traders.
 In the Ashanti–Akim–Akwapim War, the empire faced the Akim–Akwapim alliance.
 After several battles, the out numbered Akim–Akwapim alliance were defeated and became tributories to the Asantes.
 The Asante was established from the midlands down to the coast.